This submission is currently being researched & evaluated!

 In March 2013, Gaia Online appointed Gary Schofield as its new CEO.
 Since then, Schofield has been met with negative feedback from users and staff, quickly gaining a reputation of prioritizing income above the Gaia community.

-Negative feedback started during the summer of 2013, when the Cash Shop promoted an item known as “Flynn’s Booty”, an item which gave users a large amount of Gaia Gold (in-game currency), which had to be bought using Gaia Cash (game currency bought with money).
+Negative feedback started during August 2013, when the Cash Shop began selling gold generators (items that gave users a random amount of Gaia Gold).
+First was the gold generator known as "Flynn's Booty".
 The release of the item resulted into hyperinflation in the virtual marketplace, making it nigh impossible for players to keep up with the over-inflated item prices.
-Next came the announcement for “Club Verge” (shown below), a guild where users would be invited to if they exceeded 9999 Gaia Cash worth of purchases (which is equal to $100); giving them access to the “Verge Shop”, an exclusive shop selling items of higher value than that of the normal cash shop.
+Next came the announcement for "Club Verge" (shown below), a guild where users would be invited to if they exceeded 9999 Gaia Cash worth of purchases; giving them access to the "Verge Shop", an exclusive shop selling items of higher value than that of the normal cash shop.
 These releases were met with large amounts of negative feedback from the Gaia community, and has led users to tie everything back up to Schofield.
-Since then, the community has regarded both him and Jason Loia, the COO, with an intense dislike, calling him “the cancer of Gaia Online” and other hateful comments.
+Since then, the community has regarded both him and Jason Loia, the COO, with an intense dislike, and constantly called for their resignation.

 Anonymous reviews for Schofield can also be found on Glassdoor.com, a job and career site where employees can anonymously dish on the pros and cons of their companies.
 In these reviews, Schofield is mostly met with negative reviews from former site staff (shown below), giving him a CEO approval rating of as low as 25% in April 2014.